MichaelKim/lyra/README.md

   - Pressing back should go back to start of current song
   - Pressing back again within ~2 sec of song starting should go back to previously played song
     - Need to store history of played songs
-- Playlists
-  - Add song to playlist
-  - Remove song to playlist
 - Music metadata
   - Edit metadata on song add
 - Drag and drop